Where did you grow up?

 Where do you hope your social media status will lead?

-I hope that The Young Nonno outlives me.
-Because it is a brand and ethos that belongs in a place where, no matter how much time passes, traditions will never be forgotten.
-Doing that through connection and appreciation that strengthens the community of those with Italian blood running through their veins anywhere they are.
+To share and celebrate traditional values and knowledge with as many people as possible and bring them together along the way.
+I also hope it is something that outlives me because The Young Nonno is a lifestyle, brand and ethos meant for a place where, no matter how much time passes, traditions will never be forgotten.
+Social media enables that connection and appreciation to strengthen the community of those with Italian blood running through their veins all around the world.